 The second Naiboran invasion of ten thousand soldiers was met twenty miles inland from its landing site on the shores of the Glimmering Bay by a well-trained (though loosely organized) force of twenty thousand Grast warriors.
 The battle ended in a bloody stalemate; both forces lost around half their number.
 The Grast rightly regarded this as a victory considering the greater experience and coordination of their enemies.

-Over the next two hundred years, the Grast expanded and fought the Ansethi, sometimes winning and just as often crushed.
+Over the next two hundred years, the Grast expanded and fought the soldiers of the Empire, sometimes winning and just as often crushed.
 But as the Grast moved further from their ancestral homeland, their people began to lose their sense of unity.

-While still closing ranks against the Ansethi, they came to identify with the families of their individual leaders rather than as one people.
-Frequent exposure to the sun returned pigmentation to Grast skin, and within a few centuries the old near-white paleness came to be seen as the mark of the primitive: a hut-dwelling creature cut off from the ennobling challenge wider Canno presented.
+While still closing ranks against the Naiboran invaders, they came to identify with the families of their individual leaders rather than as one people.
+Frequent exposure to the sun returned pigmentation to Grast skin, and within a few centuries the old near-white paleness came to be seen as the mark of the past: a hut-dwelling creature cut off from the ennobling challenge wider Canno presented.

 Grast culture began a mass shift from hunter-gathering to agriculture and city-building in the millennia before the Age of Splendors.
 Village leaders became warlords.
 Then princes.
 Queens and kings.
 Finally, woman rulers took the fore.
 To this day most Grast cultures from the Chiiraik in the north to the Lianmus in the south are matriarchal.